-The Swedish FSA will raise the countercyclical buffer to 1% in the third quarter of 2021, while it was lowered to 0% from 2.5% in March 2020 as a response to the coronavirus outbreak.
+The Swedish FSA decided to raise the countercyclical buffer (CCB) to 1% with effect from the third quarter of 2022, partly restoring the pre-pandemic CCB of 2.5%.
 In our view, Bluestep's total capital ratio is well above the increased requirement and this does not cause a restriction on Bluestep's ability to extend further lending.